fonnesbeck/du_pymc_tutorial/slides.md

 \* Data Umbrella Tutorial

 <!--
-Welcome to this comprehensive 1-hour tutorial on PyMC v5!

 Today we'll cover:
 - What PyMC is and why you should use it
 - How to install and set up PyMC